 Angela and her 4 kids had been renting the house she’s in for seven years before closing on it.
 The purchase price was $62,000.
-Because she had been renting the house, Angela was eligible was for up to $20,000 in downpayment assistance as a conditional grant, thanks to a generous donation from the Sam L. and Judith G. Yaker Fund to support the Newberry program.
+Because she had been renting the house, Angela was eligible was for up to $20,000 as a conditional grant.
+In addition, she received down payment assistance thanks to a generous donation from the Sam L. and Judith G. Yaker Fund to support the Newberry program.
 Angela’s monthly mortgage payments for the 15-year loan are about $522, with taxes and insurance included.

 “This is big step for me, and it’s even bigger because I am low-income, but I hope it will inspire my children to take big steps in life, too,” Angela said.
 “My plan is to be in this home a long time, and then my children will inherit it.
 It’s a blessing to get this home and to live in a neighborhood that’s improving and where the property values are going up.”

 Homeownership is not the only major change that Angela has in mind as she moves forward.
 She is also planning a new career.
 For the past two decades, she has worked in adult foster care.
 She is now advancing her education through the State of Michigan’s “Futures for Frontliners” program, which allows frontline workers free access to a local community college to earn an associate degree or a skills certificate.
 Angela wants a degree so she can one day work with children in need.